County Executive’s Budget Drawing Fire from Education Leaders

-County Executive Marc Elrich set aside $2.65 billion in his $5.72 billion budget proposal for public schools, a $51 million increase from the current year’s budget, but about $12.5 million less than the school board’s request.
+County Executive Marc Elrich set aside $2.65 billion in his $5.72 billion budget proposal for public schools, a $51 million increase from the current year’s budget, above maintenance of effort requirements, but about $12.5 million less than the school board’s request.

 The school board had asked for $2.66 billion for its next budget, a roughly 2 percent increase from this year.